Frank Aguon: 33rd Guam Legislature

-Working as senator
+Work as senator

 On January 21, 2015 Senator Aguon introduced Bill No. 27-33 (COR) an act relative to recognizing that public employees with superior ratings in Fiscal Year 2002 were not compensated for meritorious performance in accordance with the provisions contained in §6203, Title 4, Guam Code Annotated; authorizing the application of the Merit Bonus Program for Fiscal Year 2002; and providing for such payments.

 On January 22, 2015 Senator Aguon introduced Bill No. 28-33 (COR) a relative to removing the time restriction for the Guam Police Department Headquarters, Administrative and other Agency Sections from occupying Government-owned facilities at Tiyan, Guam; through amending Section 2 of Public Law No. 26-100.

 In February Senator Aguon introduced Bill No. 44-33 (COR) to properly classify law enforcement personnel of the government of Guam by renaming "Attendance Officers" as "Truancy Officers" to reflect practice throughout the United States and classify such officers as law enforcement under the provisions of Public Law 29-105; and to provide uniforms and equipment to truancy officers.

 On March 4 Senator Aguon introduced Bill No. 229.33 (COR) relative to the temporary employment of retired conservation officers and limited-term conservation officers recruits within the Division of Aquatic and Wildlife Resources of the Department of Agriculture should a critical need arise due to military activation or long-term disability.

 In June Senators Aguon and Tom Ada introduced Bill No. 333-33 (COR) of Guam Code Annotated, and to require quarterly reports be transmitted to I Maga'lahen Guåhan and the Speaker of I Liheslaturan Guåhan of the same, relative to the voluntary placement of a distinguishing mark for Guam Veterans on the Guam driver's licences and the Guam identification card.

-2016 Election
+2016 election

 On June 13, 2016, Aguon filed for candidacy with the Guam Election Commission for a next term as a Democratic senator in the Guam Legislature.
 Aguon won re-election for another first place with more votes in 2016.

-2018 Election
+2018 election

-Aguon-Limtiaco Campaign (2018)
+Aguon-Limtiaco campaign (2018)

-On February 21, 2017, Aguon has confirmed he intends to seek the Democratic Party nomination in the 2018 Guam gubernatorial election with his running mate Alicia Limtiaco a former US Attorney (Guam and CNMI) and Guam Attorney General, when it was confirmed in October 2017.
-They will challenge with Lou Leon Guerrero with Josh Tenorio, former governor Carl Gutierrez with Fred Bordallo, and Dennis Rodriguez with Dave Cruz.
-They recently lost three other tickets after winning the Leon Guerrero/Tenorio, as well as defeated streak are Gutierrez/Bordallo and Rodriguez/Cruz with 32% of the primary vote to become their official nominees.
+On February 21, 2017, Aguon confirmed he intended to seek the Democratic Party nomination in the 2018 Guam gubernatorial election with his running mate Alicia Limtiaco, a former US Attorney (Guam and CNMI) and Guam Attorney General.
+They challenged Lou Leon Guerrero with Josh Tenorio, former governor Carl Gutierrez with Fred Bordallo, and Dennis Rodriguez with Dave Cruz.
+While he did not prevail in the Democratic primary, he ran a write-in campaign in the general election.